-Given the high correlation between $C^*$ and $\sigma$, and the fact that cell edge lengths can be directly extracted from imaging, $C^*$ could serve as a non-invasive metric to infer tissue-level stress.
-Plotting $C^*$ against $\sigma_{xy}$ for $p_0$ in the plastic regime reveals a clear exponential relationship, as shown in Fig.\ref{C as order param}\textbf{b}.
-However, due to the limited range of $C^*$, it is challenging to distinguish between an exponential and a power-law relationship.
-Therefore, we tested both the exponential model ($\sigma_{xy} \propto e^{\alpha C}$) and the power-law model ($\sigma_{xy} \propto C^\beta$).
-Both models demonstrated a good representation of tissue shear stress (Fig.\ref{fitting and error} \textbf{a}, \textbf{b}), with the exponential model exhibiting a slightly lower mean-squared error (MSE) compared to the power-law model (Fig.\ref{fitting and error}\textbf{e}).

-Using $C^*$ as the parameter of instability, with higher $C^*$ corresponding to a more unstable state, we observed a relationship between instability and avalanche size.
-By selecting only the failure states, we computed $C^*$ for these states and then grouped the avalanche sizes based on $C^*$ at the point of failure (Fig.\ref{C as order param}\textbf{c}).
+Using $C^*$ as the parameter of instability, with higher $C^*$ corresponding to a more unstable state, we observed a relationship between instability and avalanche size. {To quantify the relation between instability and avalanche size, we focus on the failure states, i.e states that are about to yield, indicated by having a stress drop in the next strain step and a corresponding avalanche.} We computed $C^*$ for those states and then grouped the avalanche sizes based on $C^*$ (Fig.\ref{C as order param}a).
 At low $C^*$, if the tissue yields, the size of the yielding event is likely to be small, indicated by a rapid increase to 1 in the cumulative distribution function (c.d.f.) of $S$.
 As $C^*$ increases, the likelihood of larger yield events grows.
-The probability of observing an avalanche of size 25 or greater is summarized in Fig.\ref{C as order param}\textbf{d}.
+The probability of observing an avalanche of size 25 or greater is summarized in Fig.\ref{C as order param}b.